Steve Bannon Confronted By Woman At Virginia Bookstore Who Calls Him A ‘Piece Of Trash’

 As public protests against the Trump administration have followed officials into their home lives, one bookstore shopper took the chance to chide one of the most controversial of all White House insiders, the former top adviser to Donald Trump.
 As The Hill reported, Steve Bannon was confronted by an angry woman at a Virginia bookstore who called the former strategist a “piece of trash.”

 Bannon left Trump’s team last year after a rocky tenure.
-It was the former Breitbart chief who spearheaded many of Trump’s most controversial policy issues, including the hardline stance on immigrant that led Trump to adopt the zero tolerance policy that led to children being taken away from their parents.
+It was the former Breitbart chief who spearheaded many of Trump’s most controversial policy issues, including the hardline stance on immigrants that led Trump to adopt the zero tolerance policy that led to children being taken away from their parents.

 Anger over this policy led to Trump officials facing public protests in all phases of their lives.
 Press Secretary Sarah Huckabee Sanders was asked to leave a Virginia restaurant by an owner who was dismayed by the policy, and Department of Homeland Security Secretary Kirstjen Nielsen was forced out of a Mexican restaurant by protesters speaking out against the child separation policy.